samereberlin/LibroJS/README.md

 If we need to create another canvas page after application startup, or dynamically during execution (on run-time), we can use the same _WebApp.createPage('pageContent', 'insertBeforeId')_ public API, explained in the section "Dynamic page creation".

 As we can see in the above example, the context for 2D drawing can be accessed via canvas page's _canvasContext_ property (inside _canvasPageElement.onDraw()_ callback), which can be manipulated using standard HTML5 canvas drawing statements.
-And as we can also notice, the default HTML5 canvas element size is 300 x 150, which is not interesting to fit an application page, but we can get a full screen canvas page element by listening to the global _WebApp.onResize()_ callback, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.1_canvasFullScreen.html#firstPage" target="_blank">live preview</a>)
+And as we can also notice, the default HTML5 canvas element size is 300 x 150, which is not interesting to fit an application page, but we can get a full screen canvas page element by listening to the global _WebApp.onResize(pageElement)_ callback, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.1_canvasFullScreen.html#firstPage" target="_blank">live preview</a>)

 ```html
 <div class="page" id="firstPage">